First ever Runners’ Night Out on Orcas! event.

 The entire evening at Orcas Island Chamber Music Festival’s Annual ”Leaves of Gold” fundraising concert in December was filled with special moments.
 Baritone Philip Cutlip performed beautiful selections from Bach, Schubert and Mendelssohn, as well as holiday favorites.
 Aloysia captured the spirit of the season playing the traditional carol Greensleeves as well as the glorious Ave Maria.
 Ian Parker lit up the night with his solo piano version of Rhapsody in Blue.

-The historic Rosario Mansion, adorned for the holidays, is the perfect setting for this very special evening.
-A reception filled with delectable hors d’oeuvres, delicious desserts and wine will followed in the Orcas Room of the Mansion.
-Tickets are $150, of which $75 is tax deductible.
-All proceeds benefit Orcas Island Chamber Music Festival programming and music education.
-The event is hosted by Rosario Resort owners Jan and Jerry Barto.
-For reservations, call 360-376-6636 or email email@example.com
+The historic Rosario Mansion, adorned for the holidays, was the perfect setting for this heart-warming evening.
+A reception followed with delectable hors d’oeuvres, delicious desserts and wine in the Orcas Room of the Mansion.
+The event was hosted by Rosario Resort owners Jan and Jerry Barto.

 Ludwig van Beethoven: Piano Sonata in C-sharp Minor, Op.
 27, No. 2, “Moonlight” Quasi una fantasia

 William Hirtz: Bernard Hermann Fantasy (Music from Mysterious Island, Psycho, and North By Northwest)

 Franz Schubert: Fantasie in C Major, “Der Wanderer”, D. 760, Op.
 15